ashleydavis/fusion/README.md

 Learn more about Fusion in this blog post:
 - [https://www.the-data-wrangler.com/roll-your-own-di](https://www.the-data-wrangler.com/roll-your-own-di)

-If you like this project, please star this repo and [Click here to support my work](https://www.codecapers.com.au/about#support-my-work)
+If you like this project, please star this repo and [support my work](https://www.codecapers.com.au/about#support-my-work)

 # Aims